cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

 will also gain experience optimizing your design.
-Lab 1.1 focuses on using simulation to test your design, while Lab 1.2 will explore integrating, synthesizing, analyzing, and configuring your design for an FPGA prototype.
+Lab 1.1 focuses on using simulation to test your design, while Lab 1.2 will explore integrating, synthesizing, analyzing, and configuring your design for an FPGA prototype. **Lab 1.1 must be done individually without a partner;
+Lab 1.2 must be done with a randomly assigned partner.**

 This handout assumes that you have read and understand the course tutorials and that you have attended the discussion sections.
-To get started, log into an `ecelinux` server, source the setup script, and clone your individual remote repository from GitHub:
+To get started, use VS Code to log into an `ecelinux` server, source the setup script, and clone your individual remote repository from GitHub:

 ```bash
  % source setup-ece2300.sh